 Whether you are an avid gardener, birdwatcher, appreciator of art – or just looking to enjoy nature, stretch your legs – our gardens are a great way to enjoy the outdoors and celebrate the seasons.

 Harvey S. Ladew (1887-1976), who established the topiary gardens here, was, according to the British magazine Tatler, "a gardner, sporting art patron and good companion."
-It seems only fitting, then, that a life-sized foxhunt scene – one of two-dozen garden rooms on his former 250-acre property – is arguably the most recognizable topiary forms in the region.
-For more insights on this and other masterpieces, Ladew's In the Garden seriesand spring lectures offer a variety of gardening-related talks.
+It seems only fitting, then, that a life-sized foxhunt scene – one of two-dozen garden rooms on his 250-acre former property – is arguably one of the most recognizable topiary forms in the region.
+For more insights on this and other masterpieces, Ladew's 'In the Garden' series and spring lectures offer a variety of gardening-related talks.

 An azalea garden, rose garden, children's garden, formal garden, fragrance garden, and Japanese-style garden, all surrounded by a "Heart-Smart Trail," are part of this 50-acre collection of public gardens.
-The property – part of Wheaton Regional Park – also has two conservatories and a horticultural reference library in its visitor center.
+The property – part of Wheaton Regional Park in Montgomery County – also has two conservatories and a horticultural reference library in its visitor center.

 The Rawlings Conservatory and Botanic Gardens has distinct environments that allow the display of plants from all over the world.

 Six fabulous acres of natural beauty.
 A great time to visit is late April when thousands of tulips are in bloom.